 My friend went in first.

 His reputation was not the purest, to say the least.
 He smelled of a certain plant material that made everyone clear on how he spent his private time.
 It most certainly wasn’t good for his lungs and did not involve cigarettes.

 He was given a thousand word essay on not leaving school without a lunch permit.
 His past had caught up with him, fair or not.

-I on the other hand had a clean slate and smelled of a fine after shave.
+I on the other hand, I had a clean slate and smelled of a fine cologne.
 I answered the questions put to me in a pleasant fashion and remained calm.

 The principal asked me what I had learned form the situation at hand and I remarked that, ” I guess I need a lunch pass.”